-The Freedom of Information Foundation of Texas works with colleges and universities across the state on the Light of Day project, a program aimed at giving journalism students practical experience working with open records to develop investigative stories and data-driven projects.
+The Freedom of Information Foundation of Texas works with colleges and universities across the state on the Light of Day project, aimed at giving journalism and other interested students practical experience working with open records to develop news stories.

 The Light of Day Project trains tomorrow’s journalists in effective use of public information laws to gather information.
 Students learn how to analyze and report data and get hands-on experience in crafting and filing open records requests.
 Student journalists involved with the Light of Day Project have won multiple awards for their investigative stories on topics ranging from Taser use on campus to Title IX funding and its effect on science and math faculty across the state.